-- Community Supervisory partners must hold an active, formal position with a Nottingham(shire) organisation.
-This can be paid employment or a voluntary position. - Community-focused organisations based/operating outside of Nottingham(shire) may be involved as named as additional supporting partners but cannot be named as a primary Community Supervisor. - The role of a Community Supervisor is to provide insight and guidance to the candidate based on their real-world, professional expertise and experience working with relevant communities.
-They can also provide access to defined communities, data, resources, etc., where relevant. - Up to 1 additional Community Supervisor may be named on the proposal, if relevant to the needs of the project. - Up to 1 additional Academic Co-Supervisor may be named on the proposal, if relevant to the needs of the project. - Early career researchers and university staff in research related roles are eligible to be named as a Academic Supervisors on Research Placement proposals. - Any early career researchers named as supervisory partners must receive approval from their line manager to take on a Research Placement project.
+- Community Supervisory partners must hold an active, formal position with a Leicestershire or Rutland organisation.
+This can be paid employment or a long-term voluntary position. - Community-focused organisations base in/operating outside of Leicestershire or Rutland may be named as additional supporting partners but cannot be named as a primary Community Supervisor. - The role of a Community Supervisor is to provide insight and guidance to the candidate based on their real-world, professional expertise and experience working with relevant communities.
+They can also provide access to defined communities, data, resources, etc., where relevant. - Up to 1 additional Community Supervisor may be named on the proposal, if relevant to the needs of the project. - The lead academic supervisor and academic co-supervisor must be based at different institutions.
+We will accept any combination of academic supervisors from any of the three partner universities; De Montford University, University of Loughborough, or the University of Leicester. - Up to 1 additional Academic Co-Supervisor from either De Montford University, Loughborough University, or the University of Leicester may be named on the proposal, if relevant to the needs of the project. - Unlike PhD projects, early career researchers and university staff in research related professional services roles are eligible to be named as a Academic Supervisors on Research Placement proposals. - Any early career researchers named as supervisory partners must receive approval from their line manager to take on a Research Placement project.